Friday, March 24, 2023

 Homeless after Secunderabad fire, life in the street slows down Kachi Bowli residents

-The locals at Ramgopalpet, who are sheltered in tents or other houses, want the gutted building to be carefully demolished.
+The locals at Ramgopalpet, who are taking shelter in tents or houses of their known, want the building to be demolished soon but "very carefully".

 State of residents in neighbourhood affected due to Secunderabad fire at Deccan Corporations